weaverwhale/philosophizer/README.md

 ## Conversations API

-Save and recall chat conversations (stored in ChromaDB).
+Save and recall chat conversations.

 **List all conversations:**